Ryoshuu/Portfolio/favorita-sales-forecasts/README.md

 ## Highlights

-- Careful calendar, holiday- and event-distance, and regime-aware feature engineering for retail forecasting
+- Careful calendar, holiday-distance, event-distance, and regime-aware feature engineering for retail forecasting
 - Clustering 1,784 time series by their shape
 - A custom fully vectorized recursive LightGBM model using lagged features
 - Training a Temporal Fusion Transformer with PyTorch Forecasting